Parad0x13/ProjectEuler/readme.txt

 No need for Jupyter Notebooks really, they aren't the most logical solution Instead I can create an Euler python package and put all the logic there Now it's significantly easier to manage, especially since all resources can be shared easily now

+2020.02.27.2343.EST I've decided to get rid of old C/CPP code to favor Python entirely This will take awhile to do as my CPP code has lots of helpers that need to be translated However I note that the importance of Project Euler solutions is not to calculate it the 'fastest', but rather efficiently Significantly more complex and optimized solutions may potentially be implemented in compiled code However I do not see the need to find the most optimized and convoluted solutions to equations anymore The elegance that python allows me outweighs the marginal efficiency afforded by C/CPP in my opinion As this is a repository the old work won't be lost, but rather archived which is fine by me This process, once complete, will simplify the file hierarchy and make solution finding much more elegant I will be creating a 'Refactored Solutions' folder for all equations that have been effectively converted to python only All subsequent solutions to an equation will be removed from master